IceHe/lib/applescript/evernote_osx.md

         repeat with i from 0 to 300

-            -- Is Evernote synchronizing or not?
+            -- Is Evernote synchronizing or not
             if not isSynchronizing then
                 return i
             end if